Skip to Main content Open mobile menu Close mobile menu

 Using data from NASA’s Orbiting Carbon Observatory-2, researchers found connections between the population density of cities and how much carbon dioxide they produce per person.

-The post NASA satellite offers urban carbon dioxide insights appeared first on Engineering Research News.
+The post NASA satellite offers urban carbon dioxide insights appeared first on Michigan Engineering News.

 6. Todd Austin Named S. Jack Hu Collegiate Professor of Computer Science and Engineering